Subset-Constrained Inverse Matroid Optimization: IM-All and IM-Only

-As mentioned earlier in Section~\ref{sec:matroid}, the connected components of $M|S_0$ can be determined in polynomial time by computing the connected components of the hypergraph of fundamental circuits for elements in $S_0 \setminus B_0$, with respect to an arbitrary basis $B_0$ of $M|S_0$.
-Computing the value of $\Delta$ requires solving an \textsc{IM} instance, which also takes polynomial time. \end{proof}
+\textit{Running time.} Detecting whether $M$ has a basis contained in $S_0$ can be done by running the Greedy algorithm giving preferences to elements in $S_0$ using $O(n\log n)$ elementary operations and $O(n)$ independence-oracle calls.
+As mentioned earlier in Section~\ref{sec:preliminaries}, the connected components of $M|S_0$ can be determined using $O(nr)$ independence-oracle calls~\cite{krogdahl1977dependence} by computing the connected components of the hypergraph of fundamental circuits for elements in $S_0\setminus B_0$, with respect to an arbitrary basis $B_0$ of $M|S_0$.
+Once the connected components are known, the weight function $w_H$ can be constructed in $O(n)$ time by scanning the elements of $S_0$ to compute the minimum and maximum weight in each component and then assigning the new weights.
+Finally, computing the value of $\Delta$ amounts to solving an \textsc{IM-Exists} instance, which requires $O(|S|\log |S|)$ elementary operations and $O(|S| + r\log r)$ independence-oracle calls by Theorem~\ref{thm:IM-Exists-combAlgo}. \end{proof}

-\begin{remark} If $w\in\bZ^S$ and $w^*$ is required to be integer-valued, then an analogous approach works: it suffices to take the ceiling of the values $m_i$ and $\Delta$ in the computations. \end{remark}
+\begin{remark} For the \textsc{Integral-IM-All} problem under the $\ell_\infty$-norm, where $w\in\bZ^S$ and $w^*$ is required to be integer-valued, an analogous approach works: the optimum value is $\lceil\delta^*\rceil$, where $\delta^*$ is the optimum value of the corresponding real-valued instance. \end{remark}